An Interview with River County Soapworks: How to Knock Out Obstacles & Build Your Best Biz

 When Kenna tasked me with doing our Soapmaker Success Stories interviews, Robin Hertz of River County Soapworks was at the top of my list of makers to reach out to.
-(Y'all might remember Robin from our article about living through a surprise visit from the FDA to check to see that she was following labeling rules and cosmetic regulations.
-Wowza!)

 Many soapmakers can relate to Robin's story.
 She's trying to balance biz and family.
 She faces the challenge of making her business work when the area it's located in isn't a great market for handmade soap.
 And, she's working to perfect her good manufacturing processes (GMP), all the while being a bit nervous that the powers that be are going to swat her hand for every little mistake.